Posts

 Image

 Picture this: a glass of cold water with ice cubes bobbing on top.
-It feels normal, almost boring — but scientifically, it’s one of the strangest quirks in all of chemistry.
-Most solids sink in their liquid form.
+It feels normal, almost boring — but scientifically, it’s one of the strangest quirks in all of chemistry .
+Most solids sink in their liquid form .
 Iron sinks in molten iron.
 Solid wax sinks in melted wax.
 So why does solid water — ice — float instead of sinking?
 The answer lies in a beautiful chemical exception that makes life on Earth possible.
 The Usual Rule of Chemistry Normally, when a substance freezes, its molecules get packed closer together, making the solid denser than the liquid.
 That’s why solids usually sink.
 Density, after all, is just mass per unit volume.
 If the same amount of material occupies less space, it becomes heavier per unit of volume and sinks.
 But water breaks this rule.
 When it freezes, it actually expands, becoming less dense than liquid water.
 That’s why ice floats, defying the expectation we’d set from almost every other substance.
-The Hydrogen Bond Trick The secret is in water’s molecular s...
+The Hydrogen Bond Trick The secret is in water’s mol...

 Why Does Chopping Onions Make You Cry?
 The Chemistry Behind It